 AuditGen integrates as a CI check.
 Any pull request that introduces new AI generation code without corresponding Article 50 compliance is flagged before merge.
 Your engineering team catches violations in code review — before they ever reach production and before they become €15 million problems.

-SB 942 vs EU AI Act: What's Different, What Overlaps
+SB 942 vs EU AI Act vs Colorado AI Act: What's Different, What Overlaps

-If you're already working on California SB 942 compliance (enforcement: August 2, 2026), here's the good news: the two regulations have significant overlap.
-AuditGen covers both.
+If you're already working on California SB 942 compliance (enforcement: August 2, 2026), here's the good news: all three regulations — SB 942, EU AI Act, and the Colorado AI Act (eff.
+January 1, 2026) — have significant overlap in their watermarking and disclosure requirements.
+AuditGen covers all three.
 Here's how they compare side-by-side.

 The key insight: the watermarking and disclosure work you do for SB 942 directly satisfies EU AI Act Article 50 requirements.
 The two regimes use different terminology but demand the same technical implementation.